-- A. Confidentiality is High since the smart meter stores sensitive data such as the readings and tariff, and the network stores sensitive information about the users and meter controls which could have catastrophic effect on user privacy and the smart grid network. - B. Integrity is Medium since poor data integrity can cause readings manipulation resulting in a serious effect on the organization. - C. Availability is High since a denial of service can cause a complete power outage and is considered catastrophic. - 2.
-Determine the security requirements class:
+A. Confidentiality is High since the smart meter stores sensitive data such as the readings and tariff, and the network stores sensitive information about the users and meter controls which which is class 3 in this case.

+- could have catastrophic effect on user privacy and the smart grid network. - B. Integrity is Medium since poor data integrity can cause readings manipulation resulting in a serious effect on the organization. - C. Availability is High since a denial of service can cause a complete power outage and is considered catastrophic.

+2. Determine the security requirements class: